ttulka/java-samples/ddd-ecommerce-example/README.md

 - **Warehouse**
   - store goods
-  - receive items for shipping
+  - fetch goods for shipping

 - **Billing**
-  - charge a customer
+  - collect a payment

 - **Shipping**
-  - ship an order
+  - dispatch a delivery

 There are also possible secondary (supporting) business capabilities: